Exponential mixing for SDEs forced by degenerate Levy noises: Introduction

-According to \cite{Ner11}, the technique developed in the present paper is promising to handle the exponential mixing problem of stochastic Navier-Stokes and complex Ginzburg-Landau equations driven by degenerate kick noises only with some $p$ moment.
-These will hopefully be stressed in some future papers.
-2mm
+From the stimulating discussion \cite{Ner11}, our technique is promising to study the exponential mixing problem of SPDEs driven by finite dimensional \emph{symmetric} $\alpha$-stable processes.
+These type of processes have a nice representation by $W_{S_t}$ with $W_t$ being a standard $n$-dimensional Brownian motion and $S_t$ being an $\alpha/2$-stable subordinator.
+When a jump of $S_t$ comes, all the $n$ directions of $W_{S_t}$ jumps simultaneously, thus the difficulties in Eq. \eqref{e:Toy} will not appear any more.
+Symmetric $\alpha$-stable processes have recently studied by both analysis and probability communities (\cite{ChKiSo12,Wa,Zh}).

 The structure of the paper is as follows.
-Section 2 introduces the notations and gives the main theorem.
-Section 3 contains some bounds about the solution of Eq. \eqref{e:MaiSPDE}, which are used to estimate the stopping times in Section 5.
-The coupling Markov chain is introduced in Section 4, and used to prove the main theorem in Section 6. \\
+Section 2 introduces some notations and gives our main theorem.
+A coupling Markov chain is introduced in Section 3.
+Section 4 introduces some stopping times related to this Markov chain, which is used to prove the main theorem in Section 5.
+2mm

-{\bf Acknowledgements:} The author gratefully thanks Jerzy Zabczyk for the stimulating discussions, many useful suggestions and encouragements to his research.
+{\bf Acknowledgements:} The author gratefully thanks Jerzy Zabczyk for the stimulating discussions and many useful suggestions.
 He also gratefully thanks Armen Shirikyan for patiently teaching him the coupling method in the paper \cite{Shi08}.
-Special thanks are due to Vahagn Nersesyan for numerous useful suggestions, carefully reading the paper and pointing out the possibility to use the technique in present paper to study the exponential mixing problem of stochastic Navier-Stokes and complex Ginzburg-Landau equations driven by degenerate kick noises only with some $p$ moment.
+Special thanks are due to Vahagn Nersesyan for numerous useful suggestions, carefully reading the paper and stimulating discussions about studying the exponential mixing problem of SPDEs driven by \emph{symmetric} $\alpha$-stable noises.